The relative health merits of a ketogenic diet primarily depend on the formulation and whether it is the right fit for the individual.

 Anyone who feels they have ketoacidosis symptoms should seek medical attention immediately.

-As this article demonstrates, ketosis and ketoacidosis are very different things, and ketogenic diets are almost never a cause of ketoacidosis.
+As this article demonstrates, ketosis and ketoacidosis are very different things, and ketogenic diets are mostly not a cause of ketoacidosis.

 That said, it is important to do things the right way, and a well-planned ketogenic diet needs careful research before starting.